carla-simulator/scenario_runner/Docs/list_of_scenarios.md

 The ego vehicle is passing through a junction without traffic lights And encounters another vehicle passing across the junction.
 The ego vehicle has to avoid collision and navigate accross the junction to succeed.

+### ControlLoss
+In this scenario control loss of a vehicle is tested due to bad road conditions, etc and it checks whether the vehicle is regained its control and corrected its course.